abdur-png/BitelessApple/README.md

 2. Register
 3. Browse Specs (for non-registered users)

-Login Page Description:
+Login Page:
 Where existing users can enter their credentials to log in.
 Links to:

-Home Page (if user chooses not to login)
+1. Home Page (if user chooses not to login)
-Register (if a user doesn't have an account)
+2. Register (if a user doesn't have an account)

-Register Page Description:
+Register Page:
 New users can create an account.
 Links to:

-Home Page (if user chooses not to register)
+1. Home Page (if user chooses not to register)
-Login (for existing users)
+2. Login (for existing users)

-Add New Phone Review Page Description:
+Add New Phone Review Page:
 A form where users can input and save reviews for a phone model.
 Links to:

-User Dashboard (upon saving or if user chooses to go back without adding)
+1. User Dashboard (upon saving or if user chooses to go back without adding)

-Individual Phone Review Page Description:
+Individual Phone Review Page:
 Detailed view of specific phone specs where users can rate, edit, or share their reviews.
 Links to:

-User Dashboard (via navigation bar or after making modifications) Comparison Page (if a user wants to compare specs with another phone)
+1. User Dashboard (via navigation bar or after making modifications)
+2. Comparison Page (if a user wants to compare specs with another phone)

 ## User Stories or Use Cases